Pakistan is facing a serious energy crisis. Different sources estimate the average power shortfall of 4000 Megawatts.

 Fossil fuel burning is the main cause of eco-catastrophes like Acid Rain and Smog.
 There has been a disastrous rise in respiratory diseases including nasal infections, lungs inflammation and asthma because of it.

 Wind energy can eliminate the energy crisis because it isn’t dependent on oil thus unaffected by its prices.
 It is also clean and environment friendly and is a futuristic technology which will help us tackle the upcoming environmental catastrophes.

-Neighbor countries like China, Japan and India have heavily invested in this technology.
-China currently generates 145, 362 MegaWatts from Wind energy which makes it the world’s largest wind energy generator.
-India is also generating 25,088 MegaWatts and stands as the second-largest turbine-based energy generator.
+Neighbour countries like China, Japan and India have heavily invested in this technology.
+China currently generates 145, 362 Megawatts from Wind energy which makes it the world’s largest wind energy generator.
+India is also generating 25,088 Megawatts and stands as the second-largest turbine-based energy generator.

 Amid this shortfall lies an opportunity for entrepreneurs and Investors to invest in Wind Energy.
 Recent surveys conducted by Pakistan Meteorological Department (PMD) have shown that different areas in Pakistan have the potential to generate electricity by installing wind farms.
 Available data showed coastal areas of Sindh and Balochistan and northern areas are optimum for utilization.
 Research concludes that Sindh alone can cater to our energy demands and if utilized it can add up to 35,000 megawatts which could be a game changer.

 Currently wind farms in Jhampir and Gharo in Thatta District are fully functional.
 Pakistan has installed around 350 wind turbines which are adding 630 Megawatts of power to the national grid.